Toxic Free Kids Act

 Background

-The Toxic Free Kids Act requires that the Minnesota Department of Health (MDH), after consultation with the Minnesota Pollution Control Agency (MPCA), generate a list of Chemicals of High Concern by July 1, 2010.
-The chemicals must meet these criteria identified in Minn.
-Stat.
-2009 116.9401:
+The Toxic Free Kids Act required that the Minnesota Department of Health (MDH), after consultation with the Minnesota Pollution Control Agency (MPCA), generate a list of Chemicals of High Concern (CHC) by July 1, 2010.
+The chemicals had to meet these criteria identified in Minn.Stat.116.9401:

-"Chemical of high concern" means a chemical identified on the basis of credible scientific evidence by a state, federal, or international agency as being known or suspected with a high degree of probability to:
+"Chemical of High Concern" means a chemical identified on the basis of credible scientific evidence by a state, federal, or international agency as being known or suspected with a high degree of probability to:

 - harm the normal development of a fetus or child or cause other developmental toxicity;